signupsoftware/exflowwebd365o/README.md

 ### Instructions:
 1. Open PowerShell ISE
-2. Install/Verify AzureRM (see Error handling)
-3. Change parameters $location, $Security_Admins, $DynamicsAXApiId, $ExFlowUserSecret  (see inline comments)
+2. Change parameters $location, $Security_Admins, $DynamicsAXApiId, $ExFlowUserSecret  (see inline comments)
-4. Press Play
+3. Press Play
-5. When prompted sign in using an Azure admin account
+4. When prompted sign in using an Azure admin account
-6. Wait until done
+5. Wait until done
-7. Sign in to the app and grant permissions
+6. Sign in to the app and grant permissions

 Error handling:
 If the text in the command window turns red something went wrong